ohtuprojekti-Elisa/eeics2-backend/docs/backend/cs2-demodata_to_eeict.md

-# Transferring CS2 Demo Data to the EEICS2 Application (WIP)
+# Transferring CS2 Demo Data to the EEICS2 Application

 Application architecture of the backend described from a developer's perspective.
 ## Architecture Description